The following principles guide the structure and conduct of the Baltimore Dakota Learning Camps.

 - Budget decisions will be made by the BDSC voting members and may be accomplished by email if the budget decisions need to be made before the BDSC will meet.

-- Reimbursements for expenses are handled by P of B vouchers which have been designed for BDLC use.
+- Reimbursements for expenses are handled by standard Presbytery of Baltimore vouchers.

 - The BDLC has a BDLC Financial Policy that was adopted by the BDSC.
 All vouchers have a 30-day period deadline and must have an actual receipt to receive reimbursement.
 Credit card statements are not accepted.
 Camp vouchers must be submitted by September 1.